By Stella Joseph-Jarecki (Enquiries: stellamusicwriter.wordpress.com)

 Ideally in the future, I would love to perform some small chamber works, the kind of music I enjoy.
 Growing up playing in orchestras and in the Melbourne University orchestra, I learnt that I didn’t enjoy those experiences as much as I thought I would.
 And that was a big reason in realising that the full time route of performing classical music wasn’t for me.

 What pieces of repertoire would you like to perform in the future?

 I’d prefer to do new works, and modern pop pieces!
 Pieces from movie soundtracks.
-Being a performer, in my eyes, we need to be able to relate to the non-musicians and merge our two worlds together… I myself enjoy modern takes on chamber music, acts like 2Cellos, Lindsey Stirling… Musicians who merge electronic with classical, the fusion repertoire.
+Being a performer, in my eyes, we need to be able to relate to non-musicians and merge our two worlds together.
+I myself enjoy modern takes on chamber music, acts like 2Cellos, Lindsey Stirling… Musicians who merge electronic with classical, the fusion repertoire.
 There’s a whole world of music outside of university.

 What do you think makes the violin unique as an instrument?

 It has been written that the violin is supposed to imitate the voice.
-So we have a lot of freedom on the violin to create any pitch, we can create micro-tones, but also to be more expressive.
+So we have a lot of freedom on the violin to create any pitch, we can create micro-tones, but we also have the freedom to be more expressive.
 With the strings, you can make a really harsh sound, or a ringing tone… we have that level of expression that we can convey, a bit more flexibility with the tone colour.
 The sound can be warm, bright, all different sorts of sounds.
 That’s what I really love.